 What are interactive communication models?

-The interactive communication models are models where the feedback may get delayed when the messages are exchanged between the sender & receiver.
+The interactive models of communication highlight that the feedback may get delayed when the messages are exchanged between the sender & receiver.

 1. Osgood-Schramm Model